 Some organizations suffer from operations, product management and customer support being siloed functions within the organization.
-Customer service uses a CRM tool that is separate to operation’s task management tool which is separate to product management’s tools.
+Customer service uses a help desk tool that is separate to operation’s task management tool which is separate to product management’s tools.

 The glue holding all of this together ends up being email, and nobody can quite find out what exactly the customer wanted to achieve from that customization.

 We use Planio to handle all of these functions, and we’ve found that it’s amazing to have all this information in one system.